-How to safely diagnose physical HDD failures: interview with a cleanroom engineer
+How to safely diagnose physical HDD failures?

 A lot of computer users inform themselves nowadays about what to do in case of a physical hard disk drive failure, usually from websites, videos, forums, etc., instead of immediately contacting a professional data recovery service provider.
 In many cases users try to download and use specialist tools to access HDDs that are physically damaged, after they unsuccessfully tried out other software data recovery tools.